 Summer Assignments and Information for Incoming Families

 For some Dwight Global classes, you will be asked to obtain textbooks or novels.
 All books are available on Amazon, as well as in other retail outlets, and you may find some at your local library.
-If you have issues finding these books, please contact Mr. Lane at firstname.lastname@example.org.
+The textbook list can be found here.

 During orientation, Dwight Global students will learn more about and become part of Dwight School traditions; build a solid foundation for their academic work and extra-curricular activities to come; and enjoy visiting cultural sites in the city ― all while developing strong bonds with faculty and fellow classmates.